Japan, Missouri

-Japan (pronounced /ˈdʒeɪˌpæn/ JAY-pan or /ˈdʒeɪpən/ JAY-pun) is an unincorporated community in southwest Franklin County, in the U.S. state of Missouri.
+Japan (pronounced /ˈdʒeɪpæn/ JAY-pan or /ˈdʒeɪpən/ JAY-pən) is an unincorporated community in southwest Franklin County, in the U.S. state of Missouri.
 The community is located on Missouri Route AE 7.5 mile west-northwest of Sullivan.

 History

 A post office called Japan was established in 1860, and remained in operation until 1908.
 The community was named after a local Roman Catholic Church, the Church of the Holy Martyrs of Japan.
 The name was almost changed in the aftermath of the attack on Pearl Harbor due to anti-Japanese sentiment in the United States.